webiny/docs.webiny.com/docs/developer-tutorials/new-theme-overview.md

 }
 ```

 You can have as many styles as you would like.
 Each style has a root key, for example like `h6White`.
-It's important that the root key is unique in your list of availably styles.
+It's important that the root key is unique in your list of available styles.
 Then each key has an object that must have the following three attributes:

 - `label` - defines the human readable name of that style
 - `component` - which HTML component will be used to render your text when you select this style